-The development of the three-domain tree of life, on the other hand, represents the evolutionary relationships between species.
+The development of the three domains in tree of life, on the other hand, represents the evolutionary relationships between species.
 Its development has made a profound change in biology.
-Instead of two kinds of organisms-prokaryotes and eukaryotes-there are three: Bacteria, Archaea, and Eukarya.

 Glass mosaic of tree of life on a wall of the 16th century Sim Wat Xiang Thong Luang Prabang UNESCO World Heritage Site, Laos.